-• scriptedFunction - Compute colvar as a scripted function of its components defined by their sorted name strings.
-Note that if all components are of the same type, their default names are sorted in the order in which they are defined, so that names need only be specified for combinations of components of different types. calc\<scriptedFunction> should return one value of type <scriptedFunctionType>, corresponding to the colvar value. calc\<scriptedFunction>\gradient should return a Tcl list containing the derivatives of the function with respect to each component.
-If both the function and some of the components are vectors, the gradient is really a Jacobian matrix that should be passed as a linear vector in row-major order, i.e. for a function $f_i(x_i)$ : $\nabla_x f_1 \nabla_x f_2 \cdots$ .
+If this option is specified, the colvar will be computed as a scripted function of the values of its components.
+To that effect, the user should define two Tcl procedures: $calc<scriptedFunction>$ and $calc<scriptedFunction>gradient$, both accepting as many parameters as the colvar has components.
+Values of the components will be passed to those procedures in the order defined by their sorted name strings.
+Note that if all components are of the same type, their default names are sorted in the order in which they are defined, so that names need only be specified for combinations of components of different types. $calc<scriptedFunction>$ should return one value of type <scriptedFunctionType>, corresponding to the colvar value. $calc<scriptedFunction>gradient$ should return a Tcl list containing the derivatives of the function with respect to each component.
+If both the function and some of the components are vectors, the gradient is really a Jacobian matrix that should be passed as a linear vector in row-major order, i.e. for a function $f_i(x_i)$: $\nabla_x f_1 \nabla_x f_2 \cdots$.